wwweaponizer/SmoothArray/README.md

 This is the technique used by SmoothArray.

+SmoothArray's append only ever copies zero or one items.

 When a SmoothArray fills up, it allocates a new memory space that is double the capacity of the previous memory.
 Exactly one old item is then copied from the old memory into the new.
-Then the new item is appended.
+Finally, the new item is appended.

 Because the memory capacity was just doubled, if appends keep coming, then the new, bigger array will fill up at exactly the same time that the last